Super Bowl 2025 : Une finale explosive, un Kendrick Lamar en feu et la fin d’un règne !

 Kendrick Lamar ignites halftime with an epic show

 As always, the halftime show was highly anticipated, and Kendrick Lamar did not disappoint.
-Alone on stage, he delivered one of the most memorable shows of recent years, paying tribute to hip-hop culture and his own journey.
+Alone on stage, he delivered one of the most memorable shows in recent years, paying tribute to hip-hop culture and his own journey.

 This performance marks a turning point in Super Bowl history, confirming that hip-hop is now at the heart of global pop culture.